Mentioning Your Driving Licence on Your CV

 How to mention your driving licence in your CV?

-There are a few ways to do include details of your driving licence in your CV, depending on the how relevant it is for the job application:
+There are a few ways to do include details of your driving licence in your CV, depending on the how relevant it is for the job application.
+This also depends on the CV template you are using:

 • In the contact details section